Île-de-France: Tourism

 Notable historic monuments in the Region outside of Paris include the Palace of Versailles (7,700,000 visitors), the Palace of Fontainebleau (500,000 visitors), the chateau of Vaux-le-Vicomte (300,000 visitors), and the Château de Malmaison, Napoleon's former country house; and the Basilica of Saint-Denis, where the Kings of France were interred before the French Revolution.

+Sports

+The Île-de-France is home to numerous high level sports clubs competing across France’s top levels.
+These include Paris Saint-Germain FC and Paris FC in Ligue 1, the top flight of French football, as well as Red Star FC, currently competing in Ligue 2, the nation’s second division.

+In rugby union, the Île-de-France is home to Racing 92 and Stade Français of the Top 14, the top level of French rugby.

+The region currently hosts two clubs competing in the LNH Division 1, the highest level of handball in France, Paris Saint-Germain Handball and Tremblay Handball.

+The Île-de-France has also been the site of many notable sporting events, including the final of the 1998 FIFA World Cup, played at the Stade de France in Saint-Denis, as well as the 2024 Summer Olympics, held in Paris.

 Regional government and politics

 The Regional Council is the legislative body of the region.
-Its seat is in Paris, at 33 rue Barbet-de-Jouy in the 7th arrondissement.
+Its seat is in Saint-Ouen-sur-Seine, at 2 rue Simone-Veil.
 On 15 December 2015, a list of candidates of the Union of the Right, a coalition of centrist and right-wing parties, led by Valérie Pécresse, narrowly won the regional election, defeating the Union of the Left, a coalition of socialists and ecologists.
-The socialists had governed the region for the preceding seventeen years.
+The socialists had governed the region for the preceding 17 years.

 Since 2016 the regional council has 121 members from the Union of the Right, 66 from the Union of the Left and 22 from the far-right National Front.